danhouldsworth/helloLanguages/3. Iterations/TASK.md

 2. The nth Fibonacci number
 3. PI correct to n decimal places using Leibniz series

-Bonus : What is the fastest you can calculate PI to 10dps still using Leibniz series?
+Bonus : What is the fastest we can calculate PI to 10dps still using Leibniz series?

 Notes :
  - Turns out Leibniz series for PI converges very slowly.
 It takes 1bn iterations just to get 10dps!